juanuys/ccgdd/narrative.md

 > Is there an overall theme or meaning to the game’s narrative?
 What is the player supposed to have learned by the end of it?

 I have lived and travelled in London for over 15 years, and have grown more and more contemptuous of the London Underground.
 Every train is a tin of sardines.
 Most people are rude and entitled.
-It's dusrty and dirty and hot.
+It's dusty and dirty and hot.
 Sometimes you just feel like [going postal](https://en.wikipedia.org/wiki/Going_postal), you know?

 So, this game has 2 goals: first is the player fantasy of "lashing out a bit" on public transport, getting your way, and just one-upping the other commuters.
 The second goal is to teach humanity that, look, these are the various things that people do on public transport, and it's utterly annoying, so please stop doing it.
 Hopefully it will show people what not to do on public transport, and be kinder.